wirecloud-fiware/kurento-crowddetector-widget/README.md

 -----

 Be sure to have installed [Node.js](http://node.js) and [Bower](http://bower.io) in your system.
-For example, you can install it on Ubunutu and Debian running the following commands:
+For example, you can install it on Ubuntu and Debian running the following commands:

 ```bash